maukaim/Bulo-Project/README.md

 The [Wiki page "Get Started!"](https://github.com/maukaim/Bulo-Project/wiki/Get-Started) is here to help you to set up your environment and be dev-ready!

 Every one is welcomed to contribute!
 You may contact me, or go directly to the [Projects](https://github.com/maukaim/Bulo-Project/projects) tab to see all the projects and features that requires your help!
-If a card is not assigned, it means you can start working on it.
+Also visible in [Issues](https://github.com/maukaim/Bulo-Project/issues).
+An issue is not assigned?
+Means you can start working on it !

 Feel free to say _Hi!_ on [Linkedin](https://www.linkedin.com/in/elkaim-julien/) or via [mail](julienelk@gmail.com).